-It’s because they know they have important decisions to make, and they don’t want to sap their energy with that which is trivial.
+It’s because they know they have important decisions to make, and they don’t want to sap their energy with trivial concerns.

-Ego-depletion is a real thing.
+Ego depletion is a real thing.
 Willpower is a finite resource.
-The more decisions we must make in a day, the faster it drains.
+The more decisions we must make in a day, the faster we drain that resource.

-That’s one reason why, when making diet changes, you should keep the cheetos out of your cupboard.
-Every time you see that glorious orange bag, you have to make the conscious and difficult decision not to tear into it and satiate your hunger.
-At the end of a long day filled with tough decisions, you might not have the willpower necessary to make that healthy decision.
+That’s one reason why, when making diet changes, you should keep the Cheetos out of your cupboard.
+Every time you see that glorious orange bag, you have to make the conscious and difficult decision not to tear into it and sate your hunger.
+At the end of a long day filled with tough decisions, you might not have the willpower necessary to make a healthy one.

-This is also known as decision fatigue, and it’s often the cause for our crappy decision making.
+This is also known as decision fatigue, and it’s often the cause of our crappy decision making.

-One compelling example he gave was of a large retailer of office supplies that reduced the number of options offered in its print catalog in many product categories.
+One compelling example was for a large retailer of office supplies, which had reduced the number of options offered in its print catalog in many product categories.

-They did this, not to increase sales based on psychological research, but to save money on overhead (production and postage).
-They actually assumed the changes would reduce sales, but that’s not what happened at all.
-Instead, the company found that in every category in which the options were reduced, sales increased pretty drastically.
+They did this not to increase sales based on psychological research but to save money on overhead (i.e. production and postage).
+They actually assumed that the changes would reduce sales, but that’s not what happened.

 There are also compelling studies suggesting that having too many choices can stand in the way of achieving goals.

 But what about online sales?
 Does having too many options really reduce conversions?
-Here are a few specific examples in which that is the case.
+Here are three examples from social media, email marketing, and SaaS pricing.

-Here’s the big question: do social share buttons help (via social proof) or hurt (via distraction)?
+Here’s the big question: Do social share buttons help (by providing social proof) or hurt (by distracting)?

-The answer is yes.
-In different contexts, sometimes having social share buttons hurts, but sometimes it helps.
-Here’s one from VWO that shows support for eliminating social share buttons:
+The answer is…yes.
+In some contexts, social share buttons hurt; in others, they help.
+Here’s an example from VWO that supports the elimination of social share buttons:

-Keep in mind this is one case study.
+Keep in mind that this is one case study.
 We don’t know the full numbers.
-Could’ve been a poorly run test, we don’t know.
+It could’ve been a poorly run test—we don’t know.
 Also, there’s no real way to tell why this happened.
-Could’ve been distraction, but it also could have been negative social proof due to low share counts.
+The social sharing buttons could’ve been distractions, but they also could’ve been negative social proof if share counts were low.

 A clearer fix to make is to simplify your existing share counts.
 Do you need to display every single social network?
 Probably not.
-Chop most of them out, leave the most impactful, and then give a button for further sharing options.
+Chop most of them out, leave the most impactful, and add a button to expand sharing options.

 - The fewer CTAs the better, even when it comes to social sharing.

-- Instead of giving every social option, list 2-3 of the most important/impactful ones and then give an option for other sharing.
+- Instead of giving every social option, list 2–3 of the most important ones, then give an option for other platforms.

 - Experiment with excluding social share buttons on certain pages.
-Brian Massey has recommended leaving them for the thank you pages/after the conversion.
+Brian Massey recommends leaving them for the “thank you” page after a conversion.

-I’ve already outlined an example above on the power of simplicity in email marketing, where WhirlPool increased conversions by decreasing options.
+Earlier, I outlined an example with Whirlpool that showed the power of simplicity in email marketing.
 While email marketing is still an effective way to reach customers, we’re busy and have short attention spans.
-Simplicity allows a core message to break through the clutter, instead of adding to it.
+Simplicity allows a core message to break through the clutter (instead of adding to it).

-Try to have one goal for each email, or at least one desired action for the customer to take.
+Try to have one goal for each email, or at least one desired action for the customer.
 Segmentation and personalization help with this.
 Here’s an example from Indochino:

-They shoot this email to you right after you buy a suit, so it’s personalized based on the product you choose.
-The choices are limited to 3 shirts that would look good with your suit.
-It’s simple and the action is intuitive.
+They shoot this email to you right after you buy a suit, so it’s personalized based on the product you chose.
+The choices are limited to three shirts that would look good with your suit.
+It’s simple, and the desired action is intuitive.

 Chubbies does something similar, often sending you a free gift with your next purchase after you buy something.
 It’s simple, and the code is the call to action for your next purchase:

 It’s common to offer three pricing levels.
-Some companies offer many more, some less, but 3 is by far the most common.
+Some companies offer many more, some less, but three is by far the most common.
 Small, medium, large.
 But is this always best?

 The results?
-Version 3 had the highest conversion rate, but quite a bit of churn as well.
-The highest revenue increase, the overall winner, went to version 1 (the simplest option).
+Version 3 had the highest conversion rate but quite a bit of churn as well.
+The highest revenue increase—the overall winner—went to Version 1, the simplest option.

-Similarly, VWO published a study Lyyti.com simplified their pricing page to from four columns to three.
-They didn’t actually eliminate any pricing tiers – instead, they better categorized the features and allowed you to select a free trial on any of the plans.
+Similarly, VWO published a study with Lyyt that simplified their pricing page from four columns to three.
+They didn’t eliminate any pricing tiers.
+Instead, they better categorized the features and allowed you to select a free trial on any of the plans.

 Also, I’ll go on record and say that I’ve never once left an ice cream shop because there were too many choices, hard as it may have been to decide.
 (Similarly, I’ve never left a bar because they had too many craft beers on tap.
 Rather, that’s what brought me in the door.)